 Small souvenirs like mortar and pestle stone in marble are used both by households and by Ayurvedic pharmacies.
 I think they make a very thematic souvenir from Rishikesh and Haridwar.
 Marble Shivalinga is another great souvenir to pick.

-Gangajal is the most popular souvenir from Rishikesh and Haridwar.
+Gangajal is the most popular souvenir from these holy towns.
 People come here for Ganga as she enters the plains when she is yet to take on the dirt of human civilization.
 Naturally, every traveler and pilgrim wants to take a bit of Ganga back with them.
 Containers of all shapes and sizes are available for this purpose.

-What did I buy from Rishikesh and Haridwar?
+What did I buy?
 Well, I picked up a few books, including one written by a local resident near Kanvashram.
 I also bought a Srichakra in Crystal.
 I did not include this in the above list of Rishikesh souvenirs, as you should buy it only if you understand it and believe in it.
-There are Ramnamis or the stole with Ram Nam written on them, that you can pick up from Haridwar and Rishikesh just as you can pick them up in Ayodhya or Varanasi.
+There are Ramnamis or the stole with Ram Nam written on them, which you can pick up from here just as you can pick them up in Ayodhya or Varanasi.

-Do you have any other suggestion for Haridwar Rishikesh Souvenirs?
+Do you have any other suggestions for Haridwar Rishikesh Souvenirs?